 - Misfiring guns feature prominently in both the backstory and the climax of Unforgiven, which is more appropriate for the time period, in which lower quality guns and ammo were more common.
 The rainy night of the climax might also have played a factor.

-- In Indiana Jones and the Kingdom of the Crystal Skull, Indy escapes capture/execution by the Nazis—er, I mean Soviets— by dropping an M1 carbine, causing it to shoot one of the soldiers in the foot.
+- In the beginning of Indiana Jones and the Kingdom of the Crystal Skull, Indy escapes capture/execution by the Soviets by dropping an M1 carbine, causing it to shoot one of the soldiers in the foot.
 Despite M1 carbines not remotely being known for going off when dropped.
 Had it been a Soviet-issue SKS, this result might have been more likely.
 Possibly lampshaded by the fact that Indy looks as surprised as the Soviets when it happens, though he's quick to take advantage.

 - Franz Liebkind's Luger in the 2005 version of The Producers jams and fires when dropped, with great comedic timing.
 The classic Luger's toggle action actually is somewhat temperamental.

 - In The Last Dinosaur big game hunter Masten Thrust throws away his hunting rifle after it jams while trying to shoot a Tyrannosaur that's about to attack them.
 Not only does he make no effort to clear the jam, but he never even tries to get the rifle back later (he has the perfect opportunity to pick it back up later, but instead only takes the scope to put on his new crossbow).
 The fact that he's both a lifelong hunter and a firearms collector makes this all the more implausible.